What is Azure Active Directory? | Microsoft Azure AD

-- miniOrange Broker identifies the Azure AD and sends authentication requests of Azure AD.
+- miniOrange Broker identifies the Azure AD and sends authentication requests to Azure AD.

-- Azure AD authenticates the user and generates the SAML token, LDAP authentication Response is sent to the broker.
+- Azure Active Directory authenticates the user and generates the SAML token, LDAP authentication Response is sent to the broker.

 - miniOrange broker posts the SAML response to the Service provider (Application) via the user’s browser.

-- The service provider (Application) verifies the SAML response and access are granted to the user.
+- The service provider (Application) verifies the SAML response and access is granted to the user.

-- Limited MFA methods: Azure AD supports limited Multi-Factor Authentication (MFA) methods.
+- Limited MFA methods: Azure Active Directory Authentication supports limited Multi-Factor Authentication (MFA) methods.

-- No Group policy: Azure AD has few policy tools like conditional access, but it is more focused on granting access.
+- No Group policy: It has few policy tools like conditional access, but it is more focused on granting access.

-- Limited OAuth support: Azure AD does not have support for all OAuth grants.
+- Limited OAuth support: It does not have support for all OAuth grants.